raspberrypilearning/charting-champions/en/step_3.md

 ![A few lines of a csv file](images/csv_sample.png){:width="200px"}
 </div>

 You'll need to turn each line of `medals.csv` into a text string and a number in Python, like in the lists you made.

+--- task ---

-You can start by loading the file into a variable by using `with open() as`.
+Start by loading the file into a variable by using `with open() as`.
 Then use a `for` loop to `print` each line from the variable.

 [[[generic-python-file-read]]]